elianiva/elianiva.github.io/src/blogs/vim-statusline/index.md

 ## Creating the statusline
 ### Deprecating the old one
 First thing first, I removed my old statusline.
-You don't need to do it if you don't it already.
-If you curious how my statusline looks like, let me show you.
+You don't need to do it if you don't have it already.
+If you are curious how my statusline looks, let me show you.

 ![Statusline](https://res.cloudinary.com/irrellia/image/upload/v1581729583/vim%20statusline/2020-02-15_08-19_xqa7uk.png)